Packer Collegiate Institute: Technology

 Packer has a laptop program and the institution describes itself as a "laptop school where technology is woven into the curriculum at all levels."
 The guidelines of the program state that every student must have a laptop from fifth grade through graduation in twelfth grade.
 Met with much skepticism at first, Time reports the thinking behind the laptop program in detail below:

 The wireless Packer would be very different from the old Packer.
 All assignments, handouts, work sheets, what-have-you would be distributed electronically.
 Students would take notes on their laptops in class, then take their laptops home and do their homework on them.
 To turn in an assignment, they would simply drag and drop it into the appropriate folder, where the teacher could wirelessly retrieve it.
 Voila: the paperless classroom.

 Arts

 Packer has visual arts, photography, media arts, dance, drama, orchestra, brass choir, chamber music, wind ensemble, chorus and a Middle and Upper School jazz band.
 Among Packer's facilities lies the Janet Clinton Performing Arts Center, which features instrumental and choral music classrooms, a dance studio and the Pratt Theater.
-This performance space supports theatrical productions throughout the year.
+This performance space supports multiple theatrical productions including student-led performances throughout the year.
+The visual arts department also participates in several annual film challenges run by the All American High School Film Festival, where students compete globally to create films using (but not limited to) equipment provided by their school in a short time frame.
+Packer also holds an in school film festival, giving out awards to other student made films.